skadzielawa/Lightweight-Developer-Social-Share-Buttons/readme.txt

 ### Can I use SVG icons?
 Yes, you can!
 By default WordPress has SVG support blocked for security reasons.
 You can install a plugin to enable it (i.e. Safe SVG by 10up).

-#### How to change the icon size, or layout of the icons to vertical?
+### How to change the icon size, or layout of the icons to vertical?
 Use CSS ;)

 == Changelog ==

-= 1.1.0
+= 1.1.0 =
+* Added settings page
-* Added settings page, default icons removed from the plugin, rebranding
+* default SVG icons removed from the plugin

 = 1.0.0 =
 * The first version released